felipeffm/routing_join/README.md

-# Mapbox-Routes
+# routingjoin
-## Plot and calculate routes in mapbox from plotly
+## Plot, calculate and join routes in python

 #### This project has two main objectives.